CS490Project/CS490Project/README.md

 **Required Must-have Stories**

-[x] Users can create an account and sign in
+* Users can create an account and sign in COMPLETED
 * Users can choose a topic.
+COMPLETED
 * Users can add friends
 * Users are given a topic to draw